two people shake hands in an office

 1. The exclusivity clause

-The exclusivity clause refers to article 1222-1 of the French Labor Code, which prohibits an employee from engaging in any other professional activity.
-However, it does not apply to employees setting up a new business for a period of one year.
-At the end of this period, the employee must either terminate his or her activity, or initiate the procedure for the conventional termination of his or her employment contract.
+The exclusivity clause refers to Article 1222-1 of the French Labour Code, which prohibits employees from engaging in any other professional activity.
+However, this doesn't apply to employees starting a business for a period of one year.
+At the end of this period, they must either terminate their business or initiate the conventional termination procedure of their employment contract.

 • The non-competition clause

-When the employment contract includes a non-competition clause, the employee must not put himself at fault by setting up a competing business or working for competitors.
-This clause is valid for a specific duration and geographical area, even when the employee leaves his or her job.
+When the employment contract includes a non-compete clause, the employee must not be at fault by creating a company that carries out a competing activity or by working for competitors.
+This clause is valid for a specified period and geographical area, even after the employee leaves their job.

 • The duty of loyalty

-When an employee plans to set up his own business, he must undertake to be loyal to his employer.
-In practice, this means performing the employment contract in good faith, and not doing anything that could harm the company's business.
+When an employee plans to start their own business, they must commit to being loyal to their employer.
+In practice, they must execute their employment contract in good faith and do nothing that could harm the company's business.

 1 of 3